Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Related Work

-Spatial reasoning is a pivotal research area within MLLMs, where the current paradigm is advancing along four key dimensions: 1) constructing high-quality, meticulously annotated datasets that cover diverse scenarios~\cite{zhang2025flatland, chen2024spatialvlm, xu2025multi}; 2) innovating model architectures by introducing specialized modules, such as 3D point cloud~\cite{zheng2025video, wang2025spatialclip, qi2025gpt4scene} or depth encoders~\cite{cai2025spatialbot, cheng2024spatialrgpt, liu2025ssr}, to enhance cross-modal feature alignment and fusion; 3) developing efficient training methodologies, including SFT and RFT, to refine model performance on specific spatial tasks~\cite{wu2025st, zhou2025roborefer, wang2025svqa}; and 4) employing methodical and customized reasoning to explicitly guide the model's spatial reasoning process.
-Synergistic progress across these four domains systematically enhances the model's proficiency in comprehending and reasoning within complex spatial contexts.
+Spatial reasoning is a pivotal research area within MLLMs, where the current development paradigm is advancing along four key dimensions: 1) constructing high-quality, meticulously annotated datasets that cover diverse spatial scenarios to support model training and evaluation~\cite{zhang2025flatland, chen2024spatialvlm, xu2025multi}; 2) innovating model architectures by introducing specialized modules, including 3D point cloud encoders~\cite{zheng2025video, wang2025spatialclip, qi2025gpt4scene} and depth encoders~\cite{cai2025spatialbot, cheng2024spatialrgpt, liu2025ssr}, to enhance cross-modal feature alignment and fusion; 3) developing efficient task-specific training methodologies, such as SFT and RL, to refine model performance on specific spatial reasoning tasks~\cite{wu2025st, zhou2025roborefer, wang2025svqa}; and 4) employing customized reasoning strategies to guide the model's spatial reasoning process.
+Synergistic progress across these four domains enhances the model's proficiency in reasoning within complex spatial tasks.

-Focusing on the fourth dimension, the customized reasoning for spatial reasoning has emerged as an active area of research.
-In this context, the COT process is constantly evolving and being refined.
-General free-text COT, despite its success in general-purpose reasoning, has shown sub-optimal performance in the spatial domain, as its free-form narratives are often too ambiguous to support tasks requiring precise geometric localization and perspective transformations~\cite{zheng2025multimodal, yang2025thinking}.
-This limitation has spurred a paradigm shift toward Structured COT, which introduces explicit geometric and relational constraints, such as coordinates and reference frames.
-This approach decomposes complex queries into ordered sub-tasks, yielding significant performance gains on challenging tasks like complex perspective-taking~\cite{li2024topviewrs, omnispatial25, wu2025scog}, with representative works including SpatialPIN~\cite{ma2024spatialpin}, SpatialPrompt~\cite{liao2024reasoningpathsreferenceobjects}, and SpatialMind~\cite{zhang2024spatial}.
+Among the four dimensions, the fourth one—employing customized reasoning strategies—has become an active research frontier, where the CoT reasoning process serves as a core implementation.
+While general free-text CoT has achieved remarkable success in general-purpose reasoning tasks, it exhibits sub-optimal performance in the spatial domain, primarily due to its ambiguous free-form narratives that fail to support tasks requiring accurate geometric localization and perspective transformation~\cite{zheng2025multimodal, yang2025thinking}.
+This limitation has spurred a paradigm shift toward structured CoT, which incorporates explicit geometric and relational constraints (e.g., coordinates and reference frames).
+This structured approach has yielded significant performance improvements in challenging spatial tasks such as complex perspective-taking~\cite{li2024topviewrs, omnispatial25, wu2025scog}, with representative works including SpatialPIN~\cite{ma2024spatialpin}, SpatialPrompt~\cite{liao2024reasoningpathsreferenceobjects}, and SpatialMind~\cite{zhang2024spatial}.